 NOAA Sea Level Rise Viewer

-This online mapping tool, hosted by the NOAA Coastal Services Center's Digital Coast, allows users to observe the effects of sea level rise on the coast.
+Hosted by the NOAA Coastal Services Center's Digital Coast, this online mapping tool allows users to observe the effects of sea level rise on U.S. coasts.
 Being able to visualize potential impacts from sea level rise can be a powerful teaching and planning tool, and the Sea Level Rise Viewer brings this capability to coastal communities.

 A slider bar is used to show how various levels of sea level rise will impact coastal communities.
 Maps are not available for Alaska due to elevation data accuracy and vertical datum transformation gaps.